simplocms/docs/docs/modules/for-grid-editor.md

 In [Modules / Complete Guide](complete-guide.md), you can get an information about implementing modules for a new entity.
 If you want to extend directly Grid Editor about new possible module, this is the right page where you can learn it.

+A module designed for Grid Editor must meet several criteriums.
+The most important criteurim is mainly needed to make its entity.

 ## First Steps

 For the first step, it is necessary to make a new module's directory.
 It's simple more than for a module with entity, because